 Best-in-Class Customer Experience

-Too often, the hospitality industry defines guest experience based on tangibles and minimises the impact of the human interaction.
+Too often, the hospitality industry defines guest experience based on tangibles and minimizes the impact of the human interaction.
 However, our research reminds us of the importance of intangible factors:

 - Long-term loyalty to any brand is based on the perception of the guest experience.

 - Guests have a broader definition of value that goes beyond product and price.
 It includes how hotel associates make them “feel” about their stay.

 For example, the user interface software designer who writes the code for a branded smartphone app owns a portion of the customer experience, as does the bellhop who helps the departing guest find the best transportation at the end of the vacation.
 The dishwasher who helps a guest find the exercise room and the housekeeper who interrupts her busy morning to provide an extra towel each own a piece of the customer experience.